OHI-Science/ohiprep/globalprep/prs_oa/v2015/README.md

 ##Ocean Acidification Pressure Layer for OHI 2015

+NOTE (June 2 2016, MRF): These data are obsolete after the 2015 assessment due to changes in methods.
+These are saved for archival purposes.

 If the methodology or data produced here is used in publication, please make attribution clear.
 Please see our [citation policy](http://ohi-science.org/citation-policy/).

 See full data prep details [here](http://htmlpreview.github.io/?https://github.com/OHI-Science/ohiprep/blob/master/globalprep/Pressures_OceanAcidification/v2015/dataprep.html) and creation of the final pressures layer of OHI 2015 [here](http://htmlpreview.github.io/?https://github.com/OHI-Science/ohiprep/blob/master/globalprep/Pressures_OceanAcidification/v2015/oa_create_layer_2015.html).